 “Blue lights” are emitted from screens and monitors of all types of electronic devices, which are considered harmful to the human eye.
 This blue light has a detrimental effect on the eyes and affects people’s sleep patterns.
 Ubuntu 20.04 has a new feature called “Night Light” that will protect your eyes from harmful blue light.

 You will get an idea about this feature from the screenshot below.
-To turn on this feature, you need to navigate to Setting> Screen Display> Night Light and turn on the “Night Light” option.
+To turn on this feature, you need to navigate to Settings > Screen Display> Night Light and turn on the “Night Light” option.

 Sync Time and Correct Your Timezone